leeayoung/subosito.github.io/_posts/2010-04-24-from-wordpress-to-jekyll.markdown

 title: From Wordpress to Jekyll
 layout: post
 category: ruby
+excerpt: Migration from Wordpress to "hacker way to blog" Jekyll.
+Illustrate step by step from exports data to deployment.
 ---

 _Hello?!
 Are you kidding to me?
 What's wrong with [Wordpress](http://www.wordpress.org/) ?
 Why did you need to migrate from Wordpress to ehm,, what do you said before, [Jekyll](http://github.com/mojombo/jekyll) ? what kind of animal is it?_